TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 19/Joshua 19.2.md

 ---

-And they had for their inheritance Beer-sheba, or Sheba, and Moladah,
+They had for their inheritance Beersheba (or Sheba), Moladah,